 Nature’s Variety Instinct Ultimate Protein Dog Food receives the Advisor’s top rating of 5 stars.

-Nature’s Variety Instinct Ultimate Protein Duck recipe was selected to represent both products in the line for this review.
+Instinct Ultimate Protein Duck recipe was selected to represent the other products in the line for this review.

 Nature's Variety Instinct Ultimate Protein Duck Recipe

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Duck, chicken, chicken eggs, tapioca, ground flaxseed, canola oil (preserved with mixed tocopherols and citric acid), natural flavor, dried tomato pomace, dried whey protein concentrate, dicalcium phosphate, potassium chloride, salt, vitamins (vitamin E supplement, niacin supplement, l-ascorbyl-2-polyphosphate, thiamine mononitrate, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, vitamin D3 supplement, biotin), minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, ethylenediamine dihydriodide), montmorillonite clay, choline chloride, taurine, freeze dried duck (including freeze dried ground duck bone), pumpkinseeds, dried Bacillus coagulans fermentation product, rosemary extract